">

 We Will Try and Make it Easier for You RIGHT HERE

 Travelling around the world is so much easier these days.
-More and more people are travelling and moving around the globe, even when times are tough there are a number of people that have been frugal and yet others that only travel when fares are cheap and there are bargains to be had.
-As the world seems to get smaller with the modern modes of transportation becoming faster and more comfortable getting to Australia is as easy as it comes.
+More and more people are travelling and moving around the globe, even when times are tough.
+A number of people that have been frugal and others that only travel when fares are cheap and there are bargains to be had.
+As the world seems to get smaller with the modern modes of transportation, becoming faster and more comfortable, getting to Australia is as easy as it comes.

-While Australia is below that imaginary line called the equator (I guess that's why they call us the land down under) it is not a line drawn in the sand to stop you from coming!
+While Australia is below that imaginary line called the equator (I guess that's why they call us the land down under) it is not a line drawn in the sand to stop people from coming!
 Australian is a magnificent place with much to see and do.
-We want you to come, shake your hand and get you to stay a while.
+We want you to come, shake your hand, say "gooday mate" and get you to stay a while.

 DECISIONS, DECISIONS, DECISIONS!
-"Will I go to Australia just for a relaxing HOLIDAY?
-Or maybe I go and see the country on a GUIDED TOUR?
-Could I stay a while and find some WORK IN AUSTRALIA?
-Then again I might BACKPACK AROUND AUSTRALIA - that would be fun!"
+"Will I go to Australia just for a relaxing holiday?
+Maybe I could go and see the country on a guided tour or can I stay a while and work in Australia and Backpack around the country - that would be fun!"

-Regardless of your decision there are a number of regulations you need to be aware of BEFORE you leave home.
+Regardless of the decision some regulations need to be followed BEFORE you leave home.

-On these pages you will find a number of links that will help and put you in touch with the proper Australian authorities, so that you will be able to bring what you need to legally stay here and have a great time.
+On these pages you will find links that will help by putting you in touch with the proper Australian authorities, then you will be able to bring what you need to legally remain here and have a great time.

 The Proper Documents